 Termination of Lease Agreement

-Grounds, under which either of the parties can terminate the agreement and the notice period to be given to each other.
+Grounds under which either of the parties can terminate the agreement and the notice period to be given to each other.

 It is a long list but not comprehensive.
 In essence, a lease agreement should be as exhaustively written as it is possible to avoid any future conflict between the parties.
-An ideal agreement of lease will not find any issue out of its scope in the life of the lease agreement.
+An ideal lease agreement will not find any issue out of its scope in the life of the lease agreement.

 Read about the basics of What is a Lease?

 And, Hell or High Water Clause too.